franko172000/diagnosis-ass/README.md

 ```bash
 git clone https://github.com/franko172000/diagnosis-ass.git
 ```

+# Dependency
+This application need Redis to function properly.
+Make sure redis server is installed and running on your machine

 # Setting up DB
 1. Open up the .env file, replace the values shown below with your database configuration.
 ```bash